Life of Pi (film): Development

 The project had numerous directors and writers attached, and the Los Angeles Times credited Fox 2000 Pictures executive Elizabeth Gabler with keeping the project active.
-In February 2003 Gabler acquired the project to adapt Life of Pi into a film.
-She hired screenwriter Dean Georgaris to write a screenplay.

 The following October, Fox 2000 announced a partnership with M. Night Shyamalan to direct the film.
 Shyamalan was attracted to the novel particularly because its main character also comes from Pondicherry in India.
 The partners anticipated for Shyamalan to direct the film adaptation after completing The Village.
 He also replaced Georgaris as the screenwriter, writing a new screenplay for the film.
 Ultimately, Shyamalan chose to film Lady in the Water after The Village; he said later, "I was hesitant [to direct] because the book has kind of a twist ending.
 And I was concerned that as soon as you put my name on it, everybody would have a different experience."

 In March 2005, Fox 2000 entered talks with Alfonso Cuarón to direct.
 Cuarón decided to direct Children of Men instead, and in October 2005, Fox 2000 hired Jean-Pierre Jeunet to direct the film.
 Jeunet began writing the screenplay with Guillaume Laurant, and filming was scheduled to begin in mid-2006, partially in India.
 Jeunet eventually left the project.

 In February 2009, Fox 2000 Pictures hired Ang Lee to direct the film.
 In May 2010, Lee and the producer Gil Netter proposed a reported budget of US$120 million, at which the studio balked, placing the project's development on hold for a short time.
 David Magee was hired to write the screenplay, as Lee began to spend several months looking for someone to cast as Pi.
 Lee stated that water was a major inspiration behind making the film in 3-D: "I thought this was a pretty impossible movie to make technically.
 It's so expensive for what it is.
 You sort of have to disguise a philosophical book as an adventure story.
 I thought of 3-D half a year before 'Avatar' was on the screen.
 I thought water, with its transparency and reflection, the way it comes out to you in 3-D, would create a new theatrical experience and maybe the audience or the studio would open up their minds a little bit to accept something different."
 Following the premiere of the film, Lee stated that his desire to take risks and chances helped with his direction, saying "In a strange way it did feel like we're the vessels, we have to surrender to movie god.
 We have to let things happen.
 I just had this feeling, I'll follow this kid to wherever this movie takes me.
 I saw the movie start to unravel in front of me."